 At least 200 million girls and women alive today have undergone a form of female genital mutilation (FGM).
-If current trends continue, 15 million additional girls between ages 15 and 19 will be subjected to it by 2030.
+An additional 2 million girls could undergo FGM by 2030 as a result of COVID-19, on top of the 68 million cases which had previously been anticipated.*

 We must work together to end FGM.